mduggan/cdifflib/README.md

 Usage
 -----
-Can be used just like the `difflib` `SequenceMatcher` as long as you pass lists.
+Can be used just like the `difflib.SequenceMatcher` as long as you pass lists.
 These examples are right out of the [difflib docs](http://docs.python.org/2/library/difflib.html):
 ```Python
 >>> from cdifflib import CSequenceMatcher
 >>> s = CSequenceMatcher(None, list(' abcd'), list('abcd abcd')